cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 #### Serializable Parameters

 Attributes with a default value of `default` will be serialized by default.
-After serialization, the values set in the editor will be saved to resource files such as scenes, and the previously set values will be automatically restored when the scene is loaded .
+After serialization, the values set in the editor will be saved to resource files such as scenes, and the previously set values will be automatically restored when the scene is loaded.
 If you don't want to serialize, you can set `serializable: false`.

 ```typescript
 @property({serializable:false})